alamorre/fellow/README.md

 yarn start
 ```

-you can expect the project to be running on http://localhost:8080 locally.
+You can expect the project to be running on http://localhost:8080 locally.

 ### Running Automation Tests
 Once you have the project running, you can run the automation tests.